gabopedrosa/gabopedrosa/README.md

 -  **FrontEnd:**  Angular, React.
 -  **Database:** Relational Database (SQL Server, PostgreSQL).

-<p>Combining my love with technology, I'm willing myself to enter challenges and work with efficiency to give the best to my projects.</p>
+<p>Combining my love with technology, I'm willing myself to enter challenges and work with efficiency to give the best results with the projects I work with.</p>

 ## ⭐️ Working now